Does this test have other names?

 What might affect my test results?

-Certain psychiatric medications, oral estrogen drugs, and hypothyroid medications may cause prolactin levels to be higher than normal.
+Certain psychiatric medicines, oral estrogen drugs, and hypothyroid medicines may cause prolactin levels to be higher than normal.
 If you have kidney or liver disease, you may also have high prolactin levels.

 How do I get ready for this test?